CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/nvidia10.png)

-1. Once your account is created or you've successfully logged in.
+1. Once your account is created or you have successfully logged in.

 1. You will see a pop-up.
 On the **Set Email Preferences For Your Services** page, you can either **close** it or click **Set Email Preferences** to receive updates regarding security, announcements, and maintenance for all your services.